Sridevi17j/personal_blog/src/pages/R Advanced- 1/index.md

 ---
 title: R Programming- Advanced 1
-date: "2020-02-19T22:12:03.284Z"
+date: "2020-02-20T22:12:03.284Z"
 ---

-I thought of starting Advanced R, but there are more and more basic R Commands are still need to be covered.
+I thought of starting Advanced R, but there are more and more basic R commands , still need to be covered.
 So we will go through the entire R Basic commands and will start with R Advanced.
 I have posted screenshot for every single command so that you will catch up with right syntax.
 Let us start!

-What would be the first command as soon we open R Studio..
+What would be the first command as soon as we open R Studio..
 Yes!!
 It is rm(list=ls()) - Removing all objects stored in RAM.
 Now set current working Directory using setwd command.
 Now start working on commands...

 ### Selecting Rows from Dataset
 We all know mtcars is a preloaded dataset.
+We are going to select few columns(variables) from the mtcars dataset.
+Now Commands below..
-TempData = mtcars
+TempData = mtcars //assigning mtcars to object TempData
-View(TempData)
+View(TempData)   // Viewing TempData
-TestData = subset(data, select = c("hp", "drat"))
+TestData = subset(TempData, select = c("hp", "drat"))  //Selecting particular coulmns(variables) from TempData(mtcars)
-View(TestData)
+View(TestData) //Viewing output
 ### Screenshot for above commands
 ![](./P1.png)
 #### Viewing TempData